-This Giving Tuesday (December 3rd,) some of the funds that are raised will be set aside to create a scholarship fund for players who graduate from our program and pursue higher education or vocational training.
+This Giving Tuesday, our Sport and Education Fund will help our players achieve brighter futures by assisting players who graduate from our program and pursue higher education or vocational training.
 Below are the stories of two of our graduates who have stayed involved with Kids Play as Junior Coaches.

 Jr. Coach Solange

 Solange is 20 years old, and joined Kids Play Rwanda in 2012 before coming a Jr. Coach after she graduated from our program.
 Solange is the 3rd of 6 daughters in her family in the rural village of Muganza near our program site in Gatagara, Rwanda.
 Because there are so many kids in her family, life was difficult but her father tried to give all the girls what he could, like school materials, food and shelter.
 Solange came to the coaches and program coordinators to express her strong desire to go to college.
 In May, 2019, she helped chaperone an All Girls United Camp field trip to Akilah Institute for Women in Kigali and was inspired by the other young women she met who were also from rural areas and is determined to try to get in and attend their program.
 The Institute focuses on entrepreneurship and hospitality management through their 2-year certificate program.
 In late 2019 Solange was accepted to the Akilah Institute and will start in March 2020!

 Solange would like to study business management and entrepreneurship, because as a girl from the village (rural area), she would like to boost the local economy by creating jobs through modernizing the local farming sector and mobilizing youth to use modern technology.
 Solange says, “I will study with the intention of helping those who finish high school and do not have the opportunity to continue at the university, because they are from poor families, like me.”